-Jim Klein, Vice President for Finance and Operations
+Carol Cassidy, Vice President for Marketing and Communications

 Debra Burke, Managing Director for UK Trust

-Debra Burke is the managing director for The Global Fund for Children UK Trust.
+Debra Burke leads the strategy and operations for The Global Fund for Children’s UK and European fundraising—building relationships with individual donors, developing partnerships with corporations and foundations, and helping to grow GFC’s profile and brand in the philanthropic field.
 Debra has over 17 years of experience with nonprofit organisations in fundraising and development, gift solicitation, account management, and building strategic relationships with corporate foundations and high-net-worth individuals.
 She has previously served as director of fund development for UNLtd South Africa, a start-up organisation for early-stage social entrepreneurs in South African townships; development director for The Legal Assistance Trust in London, which supports the rights of the poor in South Africa; executive director of Ubuntu Education Fund, which provides education and healthcare for at-risk children in South Africa; and national director for individual giving and major gifts at City Year, Inc., an international youth service organisation.
 Debra is an American citizen and has lived in London for 6 years.
 She holds a bachelor’s degree in world history from Saint Anselm College.

 Joseph Bednarek, Program Officer for Europe and Eurasia

-Joseph Bednarek is the program officer for Europe and Eurasia.
-Prior to joining GFC, he worked as the director/education programs manager for the Ukraine field office of IREX (International Research & Exchanges Board), implementing education programs funded by the US Department of State and the Carnegie Foundation.
+Joseph Bednarek leads The Global Fund for Children’s grantmaking and capacity building in Europe and Eurasia.
+Prior to joining GFC, Joseph worked as the director/education programs manager for the Ukraine field office of IREX (International Research & Exchanges Board), implementing education programs funded by the US Department of State and the Carnegie Foundation.
 During his time with IREX, he also worked closely with exchange program alumni on professional development trainings, conferences, and seminars.
 Joe’s interest in East Central Europe and Eurasia stems from his Polish roots and his experience working as a Peace Corps volunteer in Ukraine.
 He has also worked as the administrative coordinator for the Chicago-based nonprofit Health for Humanity.
 Joe received a master’s degree in Russian, Eastern European, and Central Asian studies from Harvard University and a bachelor’s degree in international relations from Georgetown University.
 He is proficient in Ukrainian and Russian.

 Mamadou Diallo, Associate Program Officer for West Africa

-Mamadou Diallo is the associate program officer for West Africa at The Global Fund for Children.
+Mamdou Diallo provides support for The Global Fund for Children’s grantmaking and capacity building in West Africa.
 Prior to joining GFC, Mamadou worked for Habitat for Humanity of the Chesapeake, Catholic Charities USA, and Pottal, a community-based organization in New York City.
 With experience in resource mobilization, communication for development, networking, and community-based organizations, Mamadou also hosted a community-oriented radio program on a station affiliated with Multicultural Radio Broadcasting, Inc. Earlier on, he worked as a journalist and human rights campaigner in Guinea, focusing on unaccompanied refugees, displaced children and youth, and children in conflict with the law.
 He interned at the Voice of America and, in New York City, at the Mayor’s Office of Immigrant Affairs, the Citizens Budget Commission, and Youth Empowerment Mission, Inc. Mamadou holds a master’s degree in policy analysis and evaluation from Baruch College, a bachelor’s degree in communication from the University of Memphis, and a degree in journalism from Gamal Abdel Nasser University of Conakry, in Guinea.
 He is fluent in French, Fulani, Mandingo, and Susu.

 Sandra Macías del Villar, Program Officer for Latin America and the Caribbean

-Sandra Macías del Villar is the program officer for Latin America and the Caribbean.
+Sandra Macías del Villar leads The Global Fund for Children’s grantmaking and capacity building in Latin America and the Caribbean.
 Prior to coming to GFC, Sandra worked for the International Rescue Committee’s Anti-Human Trafficking Program in Miami, Florida, where she was responsible for handling cases of human trafficking survivors in the South Florida region.
 Sandra also worked as a consultant in Haiti for the Haitian Education and Leadership Program and for the Institute for Philanthropy, based in the United Kingdom.
 During her time in Haiti in 2008, she assisted in the creation of Konbit Pou Edikasyon, a nonprofit organization that sponsors primary and secondary education for children and youth living in disadvantaged communities throughout Haiti, and she currently serves on its board.
 Sandra has taken graduate courses at the School of International Training, and she received a master’s degree in planning, public policy, and administration from the University of Oregon and a bachelor’s degree in international business and management from Oregon State University.
 Sandra is a native Spanish speaker and is fluent in French and Portuguese and proficient in Haitian Creole.

 Emmanuel Otoo, Program Officer for Africa and the Middle East

-Emmanuel Otoo is the program officer for Africa and the Middle East.
+Emmanuel Otoo leads The Global Fund for Children’s grantmaking and capacity building in Africa and the Middle East.
 Emmanuel has extensive experience in human rights interventions and has worked with major national and international development agencies for over 13 years.
 Prior to joining GFC, he was the West Africa regional director for Free the Slaves, where he focused on combating and eradicating human trafficking and modern-day slavery through strategic partnerships.
 He previously worked for Geneva Global, Mercy Project, and Touch a Life Foundation on similar issues.
 Emmanuel has managed a number of integrated corporate social development programs for international development organizations such as Plan International, African Development Fund/Government of Ghana, UNDP, and ILO/IPEC.
 He has also provided technical assistance to grassroots NGOs in West Africa to build their capacity.
 His work with Free the Slaves was featured on CNN’s Freedom Project.